 DUI checkpoints have been used by law enforcement as an anti-DUI tool in Pennsylvania for many years.
 While some believe they are an effective tool for preventing DUI accidents, injuries, and deaths, other believe they are unconstitutional.
 Their constitutionality has been argued in several cases and based on legal precedent; they are legal provided they follow specific guidelines.
-If you feel that your rights were violated at a DUI checkpoint in Philadelphia, you should consult with an experienced Philadelphia DUI lawyer.
+If you feel that your rights were violated at a DUI checkpoint in Philadelphia, you should consult with an experienced Philadelphia DUI defense lawyer.
 The Law Offices of Lloyd Long are here to explain the legality of DUI checkpoints in Pennsylvania.

-Rules for PA DUI Checkpoints
+Rules for Pennsylvania DUI Checkpoints

 There are certain laws that determine how Pennsylvania law enforcement are permitted to conduct a DUI checkpoint.

 Pennsylvania DUI stops are typically not tied to any specific or individual suspicions, which means if you may lawfully change your route to avoid a checkpoint.
 Pennsylvania law states that an officer’s “mere hunch” that an individual is avoiding a sobriety roadblock is not enough to infer that a motorist is intoxicated.
 At this point, the police have no suspicion to stop you.
 However, if you make an illegal U-turn or another illegal maneuver to avoid the DUI checkpoint, they may use this to stop you for that traffic offense and investigate you for DUI if they find things like the smell of alcohol on your breath or empty beer bottles.
+If they discover any of this evidence, you can face severe penalties; Our Philadelphia open container citation defense lawyers can help.

 For a DUI checkpoint to be considered legal, Pennsylvania law enforcement must stick to the guidelines established.
 Some of these guidelines include that: